 Ticket Philadelphia's mission of creating happy, satisfied patrons, healthy art institutions and successful partners is rooted in the positive experience of each and every ticket buyer.
 We make it a priority to accommodate the needs of individuals with disabilities.
 In order for us to best accommodate your request, please contact us with your request within two weeks of your performance date.

 All theatres have wheelchair and power-chair or scooter accessible locations where patrons can remain in their wheelchairs or transfer to theatre seats.
 Patrons who cannot or do not wish to transfer from their seat to a theatre seat should request Wheelchair-Accessible seating locations when ordering tickets.

-Wheelchair-accessible seat locations are available throughout Perelman Theater, Verizon Hall, and select locations in the Academy of Music and Merriam Theater.
-Accessible seats may be purchased online or please call 215-893-1999 for location and availability for specific venues and events.
+Wheelchair-Accessible seat locations are available throughout Perelman Theater, Verizon Hall, and select locations in the Academy of Music and Merriam Theater.
+Wheelchair-accessible seats may be purchased online or please call 215.893.1999 or 215.875.7633 TTY for location and availability for specific venues and events.